Programs & Events

 Guarantees are a powerful, yet underutilized, tool in the philanthropic investing toolkit.
 By taking on risk others won’t, guarantees can unlock private capital, de-risk bold ideas, and help mission-aligned projects attract more investors to scale.

-Join Mission Investors Exchange (MIE) July 29 from 10:30 a.m.-Noon PT/1:30-3 p.m.
-ET for an in-depth Special Conversation on how foundations are using guarantees to drive impact across different sectors, from affordable housing to small business lending to climate.
-Speakers will share examples, explore different guarantee structures, and offer insight on how guarantees fit into a broader impact investing strategy.
-This will provide practical guidance and inspiration for leveraging your capital for deeper impact.
+On July 29, 2025, Mission Investors Exchange (MIE) hosted an in-depth Special Conversation on how foundations are using guarantees to drive impact across different sectors, from affordable housing to small business lending to climate.
+Speakers discussed examples, explored different guarantee structures, and offered insight on how guarantees fit into a broader impact investing strategy.
+This conversation provided practical guidance and inspiration for leveraging your capital for deeper impact.

 Speakers: